MohammadRostami71/Differential-power-analysis/README.md

 # Differential-power-analysis
 <hr>
-<b>This project is related to the course of hardware security and secure hardware design at Shahid Beheshti University.</b>
+<h2>This project is related to the course of hardware security and secure hardware design at Shahid Beheshti University.</h2><br>
 The purpose of this project is to analyze power consumption using statistical methods.<br><hr>
 The following files are given as input:<br>
 1. The traces.mat file contains the power extracted from the execution of the AES algorithm.<br>